 The above text is a guide only.
-The ideal operation of your cooking stove depends on a number of factors which vary with each installation.
-Gaining experience on your cooking stove is the only way to learn its best operation.
+The ideal operation of your stove depends on a number of factors which vary with each installation.
+Gaining experience on your stove is the only way to learn its best operation.

-COOKING WITH THE COOK STOVE
+COOKING WITH THE STOVE

-The oven and hotplate are heated directly by the fire.
-In order to heat up the oven and hotplate, the fire should be lit as described on page 6.
+The hotplate is heated directly by the fire.
+In order to heat up the hotplate, the fire should be lit as described on page 6.

-The temperature of the hotplate is graduated from the inside out.
-Machined base pans are essential as heat is transferred to them via conduction.
+The temperature of the hotplate can reach up to 300°C. Machined base pans are essential as heat is transferred to them via conduction.